georgewood749/lap1_project_frontend/README.md

 # Maulorum - Blog Project

 ## Project Description
-- The aim was to create a small journaling website allowing users to post journal entries that are then passed to a server.
+This project is a small journaling website allowing users to create posts that are then displayed as a thread.

-- Users can create a post including text (limited to 180 characters in our case) and a gif (fetched from giphy using their search API) under a pseudonym of their choice.

-- Previous posts are displayed and can be scrolled through using the arrows.
-Users can react with emojis as well as comment on the posts creating a thread.

 ## Installation and Usage
 ### Installation